GoodRx (GDRX)

 10. Return on Invested Capital (ROIC)

-GoodRx’s five-year average ROIC was negative 14.2%, meaning management lost money while trying to expand the business.
-Its returns were among the worst in the healthcare sector.
+GoodRx’s five-year average ROIC was negative 1.5%, meaning management lost money while trying to expand the business.
+Investors are likely hoping for a change soon.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, GoodRx’s ROIC has increased significantly.
+GoodRx’s ROIC has increased significantly over the last few years.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

 It was good to see GoodRx narrowly top analysts’ revenue expectations this quarter.
-On the other hand, its EPS missed and its customer base fell slightly short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock remained flat at $3.28 immediately after reporting.
+On the other hand, its full-year revenue guidance missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded down 11.8% to $2.18 immediately following the results.

 13. Is Now The Time To Buy GoodRx?

-GoodRx doesn’t pass our quality test.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We see the value of companies making people healthier, but in the case of GoodRx, we’re out.
+Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its customer momentum declined.
 And while the company’s rising returns show management's prior bets are at least better than before, the downside is its subscale operations give it fewer distribution channels than its larger rivals.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.